LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 locations of Spack packages, etc. are located in the `RAJA/.uberenv_config.json <https://github.com/LLNL/RAJA/tree/develop/.uberenv_config.json>`_ file.

-Also, recall that to generate a hist-config file, Spack uses packages and specs in the `RADIUSS Spack Configs project <https://github.com/LLNL/radiuss-spack-configs>`_ (a RAJA submodule), plus RAJA-specific specs defined in files in the `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_ directory, as described earlier.
+Also, recall that to generate a host-config file, Spack uses packages and specs in the `RADIUSS Spack Configs project <https://github.com/LLNL/radiuss-spack-configs>`_ (a RAJA submodule), plus RAJA-specific specs defined in files in the `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_ directory, as described earlier.